tedklin/back-to-basics/01_algorithms/00_preliminaries/00_analysis.md

 Here we are focusing on the *basic asymptotic analysis* of algorithm efficiency.
 We make mathematical approximations where appropriate, and we intentionally ignore the details of underlying hardware, compilers, etc. This makes our analysis simpler and more general.

-## General procedure for analyzing an algorithm's running time
+## A general procedure for analyzing an algorithm's running time

 The overarching question we want to answer through our analysis is: *how does a given algorithm's running time vary w.r.t. properties of its inputs?*